Nastel/gocypher-cybench-java/gocypher-cybench-client/gocypher-cybench-comparator/README.md

     * `"ALL"` = Compare newest score to only the previous one
     * `X` = Compare newest score to the previous X scores

-#### Example `comparator.yaml`
+#### YAML Template

-A template `comparator.yaml` can be taken from this repository, and can/should be used for your own tests.
+A template [comparator.yaml](config/comparator.yaml) can be taken from this repository, and can/should be used for your own tests.
 If you've added the CyBench comparator to your project via this README or the CyBench Wiki, Comparator will look for `comparator.yaml` in a folder called `config/` at the root of your project.
 All CyBench components that use a properties or configuration file will look for those files inside this same folder.
 The template `comparator.yaml` also